 Od–jazd Film Club meeting

-- We will try to answer these and many other questions together with our club's expert, professor Olga Katafiasz.
+- Why does Czech cinema love losers?
+How does the film fit into the Czechoslovak New Wave?
+How can the language of cinema convey the truth about human relationships?
+We will try to answer these and many other questions together with our club's expert, dr Mariola Dopartowa (PhD).
 We invite you to the screening and discussion, during which you will be able to ask questions and share your ideas on how to interpret the film.
-What do you think Lobster is about?
+What do you think The Hope is about?
 We want to hear your opinion!